 At Massey University we refer to programmes and courses.
 A programme is your overall qualification (for example, degree, diploma, certificate) whereas courses are the individual modules that you take to complete your chosen programme.
-For example, the "Bachelor of Business Studies" is a programme whereas "115.101 Statistics for Business" is a course that is part of the Bachelor of Business programme.
+For example, the "Bachelor of Business" is a programme whereas "115.101 Statistics for Business" is a course that is part of the Bachelor of Business programme.

 Each programme has its own structure which is explained in the Programme and courses web pages.
 When you select your individual courses you need to ensure that you are on track to fulfil all of your programme requirements to be able to graduate.

 Each programme has its own structure and requirements.
 A study plan can help you map out your courses and help you identify:

 For more information including what prerequisites like "Permission of Head of Department" mean see prerequisites, corequisites and restrictions.

 For requirements for all our programmes see the Programmes and courses web pages.

 Study at university requires a significant time investment.
 Students often comment that balancing their everyday commitments with study requirements can be quite challenging.
 So it is important to carefully consider how many courses you should take, especially when beginning your study.